garrettgman/garrettgman.github.io/draft.md

 Second, you can use a computer algorithm to search for patterns within data, which is exactly what data scientists do when they use statistical modeling or machine learning techniques.

 This method of discovering natural laws forms the basis of data science.
 Data scientists search for evidence of natural laws in the structure of data.
-This process may sound simple, but success is not guaranteed.
+This may sound simple, but success is not guaranteed.
 It takes expertise and judgement to search for patterns in a productive way.

 Data science also requires expertise and judgement in a second, more important way.